 Data from the 2019 NDSHS showed that a higher proportion of Australians aged 14 and over approved the regular adult non-medical use of prescription pain-killers/pain-relievers (12.4%) and tranquilisers/sleeping pills (9.3%) than all illicit drugs except for cannabis (19.6%).
 However, support for the non-medical use of pharmaceuticals was lower than approval for the use of tobacco (15.4%) and alcohol (45%) (AIHW 2020).

 Findings from the 2019 NDSHS (AIHW 2020) showed:

-The figure shows the proportion of recent non-medical use of pain-killers/pain relievers by people aged 14 and over and socioeconomic area in 2016 and 2019.
+This figure shows the proportion of recent non-medical use of pharmaceuticals by people aged 14 and over and socioeconomic area in 2016 and 2019.
 In 2019, the proportion of people aged 14 and over living in the most disadvantaged socioeconomic areas who used pain-killers/pain relievers for non-medical purposes was higher than those from the most advantaged socioeconomic areas (3.0% compared 1.8%).

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.

-Poly drug use is defined as the use of more than 1 illicit drug or licit drug in the previous 12 months.
+Poly drug use is defined as the use of mixing or taking another illicit or licit drug whilst under the influence of another drug.
 In 2019, the NDSHS showed that just over half (52%) of people who reported the non-medical use of pharmaceuticals in the last 12 months said they did not use any other illicit drug.
-The most common other drugs concurrently used were alcohol (50% exceeded the single occasion risk guideline at least monthly), cannabis (40%) and cocaine (27%) (Table S2.68).
+The most common other drugs concurrently used were alcohol (50% exceeded the single occasion risk guideline at least monthly), cannabis (40%) and cocaine (27%) (AIHW 2020, Table 1.3).

 For related content on non-medical use of pharmaceutical drugs impacts and harms, see also: